 38. Tomas Hertl, C/LW, SJS

-NOTES: Drouin (LW/RW in Yahoo) and Miller (LW/RW) have been moved to center in training camp, but neither has center eligibility (yet). ...
-Rakell (C/LW) is now playing center with Ryan Kesler (recovery from hip surgery) out indefinitely. ...
-DeBrincat (RW in Yahoo) is playing LW on a line with Nick Schmaltz and Patrick Kane this preseason.
+NOTES: Drouin (LW/RW in Yahoo) and Miller (LW/RW) have played some center this preseason. ...
+Rakell (C/LW) is now playing center with Ryan Kesler (recovery from hip surgery) out indefinitely.